- Email scams are common, and recently, Norton 360 users fell victim to them.

 - Scammers sent out emails to users claiming that their subscription has expired and they will be charged unless the user called on the provided contact number.

-- Through these email scams, users save reported losing both money and critical information.
-So, you must know how to spot one.
+- Through these email scams, users save reported losing both money and critical information, therefore you should know how to spot them.